 The programme is structured in accordance with the principle of basic knowledge first, and the first year consists of fundamental theories and basic skills.
-This involves visual communication, web technology, user interfaces and marketing communication.
-During year two, this knowledge is integrated and deepened through project courses and theory courses in subjects such as information architecture and interaction design.
+This involves the basics in graphic design and visual communication, human-computer interaction, user interfaces design and programming.
+During year two, this knowledge is integrated and deepened through project courses and theory courses in subjects such as web development, content design and marketing communication.
+The second year concludes with a 15 credit Industrial Placement Course, where the student conducts an internship of nine weeks at a company.
 The third year consists of a relatively free semester in which students have a great deal of choice, to facilitate studies abroad or to take supplementary courses required in order to study a specific master's programme.
-The programme concludes during the spring semester of the third year with a degree project and an eight-week Industrial Placement Course (work experience).
-The IPC can also be arranged as part of studies abroad during the autumn semester of year three.
-In this case, it will be replaced during the final semester by elective courses worth 12 credits within the subject area of informatics.
+The programme concludes during the spring semester of the third year with a degree project in the form of a bachelor thesis as well as advanced courses in visual design and web development.